 France is known for luxury and gastronomy, and by connection, some amazing hotels.
 This is where France’s Palace distinction for hotels kicks in.
 Since 2010, Atout France (France’s official tourism development agency) has been awarding certain hotels Palace status.

-This is a much higher honor than being a five-star hotel, as there are currently only 31 hotels in France with this distinction.
+This is a much higher honor than being a five-star hotel, as there are currently only a little over 30 hotels in France with this distinction.
 Note that a French hotel having Palace distinction doesn’t necessarily mean that it’s in a former palace (though several properties are).
 Rather, it’s intended to describe just how grand these properties are, and that they excel at all criteria being judged, including service, gastronomy, etc.

 This program is intended to encourage hotels to be their best, all while increasing the profile of these properties on the international scene.
 I know many Francophiles go out of their way to stay at Palace properties, and for good reason.

-I’ve written in the past about the 31 current Palace hotels, so check out that post for more background.
+I’ve written in the past about the list of Palace hotels before the most recent changes, so check out that post for more background.

-French paper Le Figaro now provides an interesting update, which is that the new list of Palace hotels will be announced on June 2, 2026.
-This isn’t a one-time award, but instead, hotels have to renew their Palace distinction with each cycle.
+So, which hotels earned, lost, and maintained Palace status?
+Keep in mind that this isn’t a one-time award, but instead, hotels have to renew their Palace distinction with each cycle.

-Suffice it to say that this is really rough for Hyatt, with two of the three hotels belonging to the chain:
+Suffice it to say that this is really rough for Hyatt, with two of the four hotels belonging to the chain:

 - The Park Hyatt Paris is a great points property, but there’s no denying it hasn’t really kept up with the competition in the past decade; maybe this is the push they need to finally renovate